Skip to main content

 Attends training, conferences, seminars, meetings, etc., to maintain awareness of current legislation, trends, and technology in the building inspection and plan review field.

-Receives and reviews construction/architectural plans, site inspection reports, correspondence, permit applications, etc.
+Receives, reviews, and approves construction/architectural plans, site inspection reports, correspondence, permit applications, etc.

-Prepares: certificates of occupancy; ordinances; plan review reports; inspection reports; budget documents; citations; performance appraisals; and various other records, reports, memos, correspondence, etc.
+Ensures timely and accurate issuance of certificates of occupancy; ordinances; plan review reports; inspection reports; citations; performance appraisals; and various other records, reports, memos, correspondence, etc.

-Interacts and communicates with immediate supervisor, other Town Department directors, employees, Mayor, Town Council members, home / property owners, contractors, architects, engineers, developers, county personnel, various outside professionals and agencies, news media, and the general public.
+Interacts and communicates with immediate supervisor, other Town employees, various outside professionals and agencies, and the general public.

-Serves in a leadership role in addressing building safety issues; coordinates with other adjacent local jurisdictions, state, and regional agencies on issues related to building safety activities.
+Serves in a role in addressing building safety issues related to building safety activities.

 Educates public and building community about building safety issues and activities through written materials, oral presentations, and Internet applications.

-Directs and leads inspectors during damage assessment procedures after storm or flood evacuations.
+Directs and leads inspectors during damage assessment procedures.

 Performs other related duties as assigned.